-Presented by PMQ and Hong Kong’s well-respected artist Craig Au Yeung Ying Chai as part of the resource centre, Taste Library holds a collection of three thousand books covering different food cultures from around the globe: from classic recipes to travel and living; from food history to cities’ food guides.
-With the great support from the librarian team of Hong Kong Design Centre, Taste Library is open to the public with the clearest and most user-friendly catalog.
+Presented by PMQ and Hong Kong’s well-respected artist Craig Au Yeung Ying Chai as part of the resource centre, Taste Library is the only one library that provides a wide-ranging collection of culinary-related books and recipes in Hong Kong.
+The library holds a collection of over five thousand books covering different food cultures from around the globe: from classic recipes to food and travel literature; from food history to cities’ food guides; and family recipes that bring personal stories and traditions to life.
+Taste Library is open to the public, utilising the clearest and most user-friendly catalog on its collections.

 The two thousand square-foot library is divided into three sections.
-The magazine reading area is open to the public to discover about Taste Library and its food philosophy with the impressive magazine collections and the helpful introduction of our staff.
-The three reading rooms are set to be a homey environment where members can consume the all-rounded collections of international food literature.
-The open kitchen area is the most exciting and sparkling area that adjoins the reading rooms.
-Along with these, cross-platform educational and creative food events will also find a home in the library too – this is a library with unlimited flavour and possibility!
+The magazine reading area is open to the public to discover more about Taste Library and its food philosophy, with the impressive magazine collections and the helpful introduction of our staff; The three reading rooms are set to be a homey environment, where members can consume these well-rounded collections of international culinary-related books and recipes; The open kitchen area is the exciting and vibrant area that adjoins the reading rooms.
+Along with these, cross-disciplinary educational and creative food events in the Taste Library allow you to dive into different exclusive experiences in reading and cooking, and discover the endless possibilities of food!

 Curators’ welcoming notes:

-If people ask me why we still need a real library and paper books in this digital age, my reply is simple: it takes time, mood and environment to read, in the same way as we needs time and equipment to cook.
-In PMQ Taste Library, we read anything about food, experience time passing beautifully slowly, and learn about respect and treasure.
+If people ask me why we still need a real library and paper books in this digital age, my reply is simple – one needs time, mood and environment to read, in the same way that one needs time and equipment to cook.
+Through reading about food at PMQ Taste Library, we can find a refuge from our hectic day-to-day lives, while learning to treasure the culture of food that surrounds us.

 - Craig Au Yeung